 Collection Ads

-Collection Ads allow businesses to build their product catalogue and lets potential customers discover and browse through the brands they like.
+Collection Ads allow businesses to build their product catalogue and let potential customers discover and browse through the brands they like.
 It is a full grid layout with a “Sell Products” caption.

-You can place your Instagram Collection Ads to both your Instagram Story and Feed.
+You can place your Instagram Collection Ads on both your Instagram Story and Feed.

 IGTV Ads